CALIPSO: A Differentiable Solver for Trajectory Optimization with Conic and Complementarity Constraints: Results

-CALIPSO is utilized offline to plan reference trajectories and online as the tracking controller in a model-predictive-control (MPC) policy.
+CALIPSO is utilized offline to plan reference trajectories and online as the tracking controller in a model predictive control (MPC) policy \cite{richalet1978model}.
 The policy aims to track the reference, given an updated state estimate from a simulation, by re-planning over a reduced horizon to compute a new (feedback) control that is then applied to the system.

 The policy's cost weights are treated as problem data to be optimized and the solution computed by the policy (i.e., the re-optimized control inputs) are differentiated with respect to these parameters \eqref{solution_sensitivity} in order to compute gradients that are utilized to automatically tune the policy.
 The metric for tuning the policy consists of quadratic costs on tracking the reference.
 Gradient descent with a line search is used to update the cost weights by differentiating through rollouts of the policy.